apache/nuttx/boards/arm/lpc214x/mcu123-lpc214x/README.txt

   Bitbucket download site (https://bitbucket.org/nuttx/buildroot/downloads/).
   This GNU toolchain builds and executes in the Linux or Cygwin environment.

-  1. You must have already configured Nuttx in <some-dir>/nuttx.
+  1. You must have already configured NuttX in <some-dir>/nuttx.

      tools/configure.sh eagle100:<sub-dir>